 The Human Performance Research network (HPRnet, pronounced hip-er-net) was established to enhance the performance of Australia's military personnel.

-In addition to the traditional 4 year studies, a smaller amount of funding will be allocated to address a rolling set of 1-2 year studies targeted at more specific outcomes.
+In addition to the traditional 4 year studies, a smaller amount of funding has been allocated to address a rolling set of 1-2 year studies targeted at more specific outcomes.

 HPRnet also provides a mechanism for setting up studies funded directly by military stakeholders.
 DST anticipates putting out such specific calls for proposals throughout the program.

-For more information, contact the HPRnet Coordinator, Tom Radtke:
+For more information, contact the HPRnet Coordinator, Lisa Headley:

 Telephone: 0400 505 549